vickyshelar96k/devops-node-app/README.md

 - Docker (for containerization)
 - SonarQube (for code quality analysis)
 - Trivy (for vulnerability scanning)
+- AWS EC2 (for cloud-based deployment and hosting)

 A simple Node.js web app is automatically built, scanned, and deployed through this pipeline.